Roly Bonevacia: Al-Faisaly FC

 On 12 May 2019, Al-Faisaly signed Bonevacia for one season from Western Sydney Wanderers.

 Fujairah FC

 On 4 August 2020, Al-Fujairah signed Bonevacia for one season from Al-Faisaly.

 Al Tadhamon SC

 On 16 July 2021, Al Tadhamon signed Bonevacia for one seasons from Al-Fujairah.

+Melbourne Victory

+On 6 February 2024, Bonevacia returned to the A-League for the first time since the 2018–19 season, signing with Melbourne Victory for the remainder of the 2023–24 season.

+Sreenidi Deccan

+On 28 August 2024, Indian I-League side Sreenidi Deccan announced that the club roped in Bonevacia on a one-year deal.

 International career

 Netherlands youth teams

 Bonevacia was a member of the Dutch squad at the 2008 UEFA European Under-17 Football Championship, having also represented the U-17 Oranje in the qualification rounds for the tournament.

 Since 2009, Bonevacia has represented the Netherlands U-19 team in the qualification rounds for the 2010 UEFA European Under-19 Football Championship.
 He made his debut for the team in a match against Cyprus, and also played in qualification matches against the Czech Republic and Malta.

 Curaçao

 In April 2015, Bonevacia expressed a desire to potentially represent Curaçao, the country of his parents' birth.
 In June 2015, Bonevacia was named to the national squad for a friendly against Trinidad and Tobago and 2018 World Cup qualifiers against Cuba.
 However, Bonevacia did not appear in any of the three matches, and only joined for an unofficial friendly against Suriname in Almere.
 He was named to the Curaçao preliminary squad for the 2019 CONCACAF Gold Cup in May 2019.
 On 5 June 2019, he made his official debut for the team against India.
 He scored on his debut in a 3–1 victory.